Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 The right question is not - can yacht charter be profitable - but how profitable do you want to be?

-Which leads to perhaps the most important questions.
-How does the IRS view your "charter activities"?
+Which then leads to perhaps the most important questions.
+How the IRS views your "charter activities"?
 Business or hobby?
 What can be done quickly to stay off the IRS radar and avoid IRS scrutiny?

 And be certain that as early as possible, to take full advantage of every opportunity to ensure their charter business profitability: consistently earning substantial net after tax profits.